RetroReversing/retroReversing/categories/tools/Disassemblers.md

 For example, the x86 architecture has a different set of opcodes compared to ARM, and the disassembler must know the specific architecture to decode the instructions correctly.

+---
 ## Step 4 - Mapping Addresses to Symbols
 If available, the disassembler will map memory addresses to symbolic names (e.g., function names, variable names).

 This process involves cross-referencing the binary with debugging symbols (if they exist) or creating symbols based on patterns identified in the code.

+### Function Signatures
-For example, common library functions may be recognized by their binary signature, even if symbols are stripped from the binary.
+For example, common library functions may be recognized by their binary signature, even if symbols are stripped from the binary:

+Disassemblers can use known function signatures (e.g., common library functions) to identify parts of the code.
+For instance, a call to a `printf` function might help the disassembler understand that the following bytes are format strings or arguments.

+---
 ## Step 5 - Handling Data Sections
 In addition to code, binaries contain data sections that store constants, strings, and other non-executable data.